hannah-appleton/learning_platform/README.md

 # Adaptive Learning Platform

-A browser-based adaptive learning experience that generates personalized lessons and quizzes with the Anthropic Messages API.
-The entire interface runs directly in the browser using React, Tailwind via the CDN build, and Babel Standalone—no build tooling or package installation required.
+A browser-based adaptive learning experience that generates personalised lessons and quizzes with the Anthropic Messages API.
+The entire interface runs directly in the browser using React, Tailwind via the CDN build and Babel Standalone—no build tooling or package installation required.

 ## Features

 - Guided onboarding flow to capture the learner's subject, skill level, and preferred learning style
-- AI-generated lessons with rich markdown rendering, inline code blocks, and styled takeaways
+- AI-generated lessons with rich markdown rendering, inline code blocks and styled takeaways
 - Automatically generated practice questions with instant feedback and progress tracking
 - Local persistence of your Anthropic API key and preferred model in the browser's storage
 - Responsive Tailwind UI that works on desktops and tablets without additional setup